 Make Ahead and Freezing Instructions:

-To freeze baked gingersnap cookies, allow them to cool completely, then store in a freezer-safe bag or container for up to 3 months.
-Allow to come to room temperature before serving.
+To Freeze: Allow baked gingersnap cookies to cool completely.
+Store in a freezer-safe bag or container for up to 3 months.
+Freeze Gingersnap cookie dough for up to 3 months.

 - Stir in flour, baking soda, salt, ginger and cinnamon.